Armstrong acid

-Armstrong's acid (naphthalene-1,5-disulfonic acid) is a fluorescent organic compound with the formula C_{10}H_{6}(SO_{3}H)_{2}.
+Armstrong acid (naphthalene-1,5-disulfonic acid) is a fluorescent organic compound with the formula C_{10}H_{6}(SO_{3}H)_{2}.
 It is one of several isomers of naphthalenedisulfonic acid.
 It a colorless solid, typically obtained as the tetrahydrate.
 Like other sulfonic acids, it is a strong acid.
 It is named for British chemist Henry Edward Armstrong.

 Production and use

 It is prepared by disulfonation of naphthalene with oleum: